Midjourney/prompt: “a narrow solid round pillar of opaque frosted glass standing in a rolling meadow”

 your point re: dramatic consequences for DNA manipulation is a good one, well taken. thanks again for commenting!

-@minafahmi3 about 1 year ago
+@minafahmi3 over 1 year ago

 @Alex Adamov thanks for your feedback!
 I largely agree with Dan's thoughts below - particularly, that guaranteeing safety is a subset of being able to explain anything.
 Another example of this is that we can show that certain equations are mathematically valid, without being able to conceptualize what that function means in the real world.
 And similarly, would love to think through even more meaningful impacts on our DNA / fundamental nature.
 Thanks again!

-Alex Adamov about 1 year ago
+Alex Adamov over 1 year ago

 @danshipper Love your analogy with passwords.
 That's an interesting angle I hadn't thought about.
 There is perhaps proof that there is an ultimate alignment (playing the same game) but not an ability to explain the proceedings of the game until a final outcome.
 Perhaps the AI itself does not know the full story but has a probabilistic take on every assessment and just acts based on the belief that this is the best set of actions given what it knows.